 FBI Integrity Project was founded by former FBI employees with a deep understanding of FBI policy and culture.
-We have identified the presence of three deficient policy and culture constructs that incline the FBI to abuse its authority and make it susceptible to undue partisan influence.
-Thus, to realize our mission to protect the Federal Bureau of Investigation’s integrity by mitigating its capacity and proclivity to abuse its authority and by safeguarding it from undue partisan influence, FBI Integrity Project is addressing these constructs.
+We have identified the presence of three deficient policy and culture constructs that incline the FBI to abuse its authority, make it susceptible to undue partisan influence, and expose the country to the possibility of illiberal democracy, a governance system characterized by a marked decrease in pluralism and the erosion of civil liberties and civil rights.
+Thus, to realize our mission to protect the Federal Bureau of Investigation’s integrity by mitigating its capacity and proclivity to abuse its authority and by safeguarding it from undue partisan influence, FBI Integrity Project will address these constructs.

 Throughout its history, the FBI has lobbied successfully to exclude itself from meaningful civil service and whistleblower reform legislation.
 Lack of legislative accountability has resulted in policy, processes, and practices that lack fairness, transparency, and are not subject to independent or judicial review, three key markers of government agencies predisposed to make sound, ethical decisions.

 Construct 2: FBI managers place personal interests ahead of the public interest

 Absent these markers, FBI managers have used FBI policy, processes, and practices to create insular power bases loyal to their personal and collective interests.
 Promotion to management, especially executive management, is tied to relationships as opposed to success in prior roles.
 This has ensured only those who adopt and support the often-self-interested priorities of management can advance.
 Echo chambers have formed in the Bureau’s management ranks.
 Conformity and complacency have supplanted diversity and ingenuity as defining managerial traits.
 This has led to unsound, unethical decision-making.

 Construct 3: Suppression of whistleblowers and public accountability